-Organizing your books by colour looks great on the wall but will you be able to find a book you need.
+Organizing your books by colour looks great on the wall, will you be able to find the book you need?
 If you did it with a small number of books or only pick 2 or 3 colours of books you could adapt the idea and make it work.

 A recipe may look great.
 Is it something you can make in a big batch and freeze so you can get 2 meals for the time you are spending in the kitchen?
 Are the ingredients something you have in your cupboard or will you need to make an extra trip to the store?

-Enjoy using Pinterest but use it wisely to help you save time, money and effort.
+Enjoy using Pinterest use it wisely to help you save time, money and effort.

 Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually using Zoom.
 She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
 She uses her love of teaching to reduce clutter, in your home, office, mind and time.
 She guides and supports you to be accountable for your time, to complete projects and reach your goals.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
 Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at email@example.com